The-Capstone-Project/Clearch/README.md

 └── test.py
 ```

-## How it Works
+## Description of working

-The Clearch program is a command-line search engine that uses AI models for its operation.
+Clearch is a command-line search engine that uses AI models for its operation.
 It's written in Rust, and the main logic of the project is located in the ` src ` directory.

 The ` src/llms ` directory contains the implementations of different AI models that the search engine uses.
 Each file in this directory corresponds to a specific AI model.
 For example, ` gemini.rs ` contains the implementation for the Gemini model, ` claude.rs ` for the Claude model, and so on.
 These models are structured as Rust modules and are imported in ` src/llms/mod.rs `.